SinTan1729/chhoto-url/INSTALLATION.md

 Provide a secure password.
 If kept empty, anyone can access the website.
 Note that password is not encrypted in transport, so it's recommended to use a reverse proxy like `caddy` or `nginx`.

+### `site_url` \#

+Change this to your public-facing URL.
+This is optional, as the link will work at any URL as long as Chhoto URL is accessible there.
+This mostly enhances the frontend experience, as copying to clipboard, QR code generation will use it if available.
+Do not surround it using quotes.
+If you have any unicode characters, please use the punycode.
+It'll be automatically converted to the correct unicode in the frontend.

 ### `api_key`

 Provide a secure API key.
 It'll be checked at start for security.
 If the API key is considered weak, a strong API